Namespace Standard · Draft for Comment

 output_schemaURI or inline JSON Schema for returned outputs

-trust_tierTrust classification: verified, trusted, canonical, or experimental
+trust_tierTrust classification: experimental, trusted, verified, or canonical (see §7.1)

 permissionsEnumerated allowed actions for consuming agents